Assessment Lead Programme

-The programme provides a framework for improving your assessment approach through evidence-based training, practical tools and resources and guidance for implementation.
+The programme provides a framework for improving your assessment approach through evidence-based training, practical tools and resources and guidance for implementations.

 This award-winning online course is broken down into four modules.
 You will learn through a combination of theory, design, regular collaboration and practical application sustained over time.

 How can it help enhance assessment for learning?